 Previously, I served as co-founder and director of both the Education and Family Programs of San Francisco's Museum of Craft and Folk Art.
 During my tenure the Museum received the prestigious Exemplary Arts Education Award and a National Endowment for the Arts grant, and provided workshops for over 9,000 participants of all ages, annually.
-In addition, I served as Series Curator for Friday Nights at the de Young Museum and Family Community Days, and independently received grants from Silicon Valley Education Foundation and Independent Bay Area Arts & Media, Small Business COVID-19 Relief, and Jeanie Ritchie grants.
+In addition, I served as Series Curator for Friday Nights at the de Young Museum and Family Community Days, and received grants to work with schools from Silicon Valley Education Foundation, Independent Bay Area Arts & Media, Small Business COVID-19 Relief, and Jeanie Ritchie grants.

 I am a member of the Arts Now Community Leadership Team of San Mateo County Office of Education, Arts Education Alliance of the Bay Area, Arts for a Better Bay Area, and serve on the board of directors of Art is Moving.
 Peopleologie is a featured resource of Artspiration/Santa Clara County Arts Education Initiative, ArtsEdConnect, The Connectory, and Ocean Grove Charter Schools.